Tirth-TP/TypicalAppKoin/README.md

 *   Displays the fetched data in a user-friendly way (e.g., RecyclerView).
 *   Demonstrates proper setup and usage of Ktor for network requests.
 *   Illustrates how to configure Koin modules for providing dependencies.
-*   [Add more features as your app develops, e.g., Error handling for API calls, Loading states, Basic UI navigation]

 ## Tech Stack & Key Libraries